anhgelus/molehunt/Writerside/topics/resource-pack.md

     └── 📁 molehunt
 ```

-> If you want, you can also add an icon to your resource pack : just add a png file named
+> If you want, you can also add an icon to your resource pack: just add a png file named
 > `pack.png` in your resource pack's main folder.
 {style=tip}